-(C) The county agency shall exclude any income that is specifically excluded by any other federal statute from consideration as income for the purpose of determining eligibility for the food assistance program.
+(C) The county agency shall exclude any income that is specifically excluded by any other federal statute from consideration as income for the purpose of determining eligibility for SNAP.
 The following is a listing of some of the incomes excluded by federal statute.
-The listing is divided into general income exclusions and exclusions applicable to incomes of American Indians or Alaska Natives.
+The listing is divided into general income exclusions and exclusions applicable to incomes of American Indians or Alaska natives.

 (1) General exclusions

 (a) Income of a supplemental security income (SSI) recipient determined necessary for the fulfillment of a plan for achieving self-support (PASS) that has been approved under section 1612(b)(4)(A)(iii) or 1612(b) (4)(B)(iv) of the Social Security Act of 1935.
 This income may be spent in accordance with an approved PASS or deposited into a PASS savings account for future use.

 (b) Federal emergency management assistance housing subsidies to pay for temporary housing required as a result of a disaster and individual and family grant assistance payments made under the Disaster Relief Act section 312(d) of the Disaster Relief Act of 1974, as amended in 1988 by Pub.
 L. No. 100-707, (11/1988).

 (c) Assistance provided to children under the school lunch program, the summer food service program for children, the commodity distribution program and child and adult care food program (CACFP), Pub.
 L. No. 79-396, (06/1946), section 12(e) of the National School Lunch Act of 1946, as amended by section 9(d) of Pub.
 L. No. 94-105, (10/1975).